 If you select Web service, you can select Export specific web service operations and then, select which operations (if you selected a SOAP web service) or resources (if you selected a REST web service) you want to export.
-The output file will have the VQL statement an ALTER WEBSERVICE, which does not create the web service but adds the selected operations to an existing web service.
+The output file will have the VQL statement ALTER REST WEBSERVICE or ALTER SOAP WEBSERVICE, which do not recreate the web service but add the selected operations to an existing web service.

 For example, if you have a web service called “incident” that publishes the view “incident” and you just export this resource, the output file will be like this:

 ALTER REST WEBSERVICE incident SET VIEW incident FIELDS ( summary : 'text', ttime : 'date', taxid : 'text', inc_type : 'long' );

 Replace / Drop elements.
 Select the action that a Virtual DataPort server will take when importing this VQL file and the server has elements (data sources, views, etc.) with the same name and type as the ones that is importing:

 Drop elements before creating them.
 Before creating a new element, it will delete, if exists, the element with that name and all the elements that depend on it.

 E.g. when a server imports a JDBC data source